College of Applied Health Sciences

 undergraduate admissions: https://admissions.illinois.edu/myillini-apply

 As America's approach to health and wellness changes, health care is no longer limited to the traditional practice of doctors and nurses.
-As a result, the growth market lies in areas related to prevention, quality of life, health planning, and therapeutic intervention.
+As a result, the growth market lies in areas related to prevention, quality of life, changing leisure needs, health planning, and therapeutic intervention.
 As society struggles with these issues, the College and its graduates will continue to play an important role in shaping the future.
 A degree from the College of Applied Health Studies allows graduates to pursue a wide array of scientific and professional careers.

 Students in the College of Applied Health Sciences enjoy many advantages: high quality degree programs, small classes, an emphasis on student-faculty interaction, active research programs, the opportunity to participate in professional student organizations, the availability of internships, and the largest separate college library in our field.